hansavlund/hansavlund/README.md

 - 👋 Hi, I’m @hansavlund
-- 👀 I’m interested in Electical Engineering
+- 👀 I’m interested in Electronics Engineering
-- 🌱 I’m currently a first year learning @University of Huddersfield
+- 🌱 I’m currently a final year student @University of Huddersfield
 - 📫 How to reach me: h.avlund@hotmail.com  or linkedin @hansavlund